Your Guide to Software Supply Chain Security: Everything you need to know

 Why OX for software supply chain security?

-Ox Security’s Active ASPM platform unifies application security practices and mitigates risk across the entire software supply chain.
+Ox Security’s Active ASPM platform unifies application security best practices and mitigates risk across the entire software supply chain.
 It effectively tackles the challenges of coverage gaps, delays, and workflows often seen in fragmented collections of widely used AST, ASPM tools, SBOM and Software Supply Chain platforms.

 OX Security’s unique Pipeline Bill of Material (PBOM) and OSC&R framework provide comprehensive security coverage with end-to-end visibility from code to cloud.
 OX enables security and development teams to focus on the most critical vulnerabilities, cutting mean time to resolve (MTTR) from weeks to days.